Spectral Guard False Positive Rate (FPR)

 Conservative δ = 0.05, surfaced in reports via

-spectral.multiple_testing.{method,alpha,m},spectral.summary.{sigma_quantile,max_caps,deadband}, andspectral.family_caps[*].kappa. - The FPR story is a calibration assumption under the chosen null model, not a theorem about arbitrary transformer weights.
+spectral.multiple_testing.{method,alpha,m},spectral.summary.{sigma_quantile,max_caps,deadband}, andspectral.family_caps[*].kappa. - The FPR story is a calibration assumption under the chosen null model for the calibrated families, not a theorem about arbitrary transformer weights or all sentinel thresholds.

 - Empirical histograms of should be approximately standard normal; heavy tails → raise or use robust (MAD-scaled).